ISO 27001 Controls – What is the ISO 27001 Standard?

 ISO 27001 Certification Alternatives

-One problem with ISO 27001 Certification rests with the fact that certification can be expensive.
-Depending on the size of your businesses, assessment and certification can cost upwards of £14,250.
+One problem with ISO 27001 Certification rests with the fact that certification can be expensive, depending on the size of your businesses .
 However, there is a viable alternative to the ISO 27001 standard available to smaller UK businesses.

-ISAME Governance is a standard that is similar to ISO 27001.
+IASME Governance is a standard that is similar to ISO 27001.
 However, certification is both easier and less costly.
-ISAME Governance Certification also includes Cyber Essentials Certification and covers basic GDPR data security best practices.
+IASME Governance Certification also includes Cyber Essentials Certification and covers basic GDPR data security best practices.

 How to Get ISO 27001 Certification

-To gain ISO 27001 Certification, your business will first need to reach out to ISO 27001 experts like ourselves at Defensity.
+To gain ISO 27001 Certification, your business will first need to reach out to experts like ourselves at Defensity.

 As UK cyber security experts, we can help you prepare for ISO 27001 Certification.
-More importantly, as an official ISO 27001 certification body, we can certify your organization with the ISO27001 standard when you can demonstrate adherence to all 114 ISO 27001 controls.
+More importantly, we can work alongside ISO 27001 assessors who can certify your organization with the ISO 27001 standard when you can demonstrate adherence to all 114 ISO 27001 controls.

 Build more trust locally and internationally in your business.
-Find out more about IASME Governance and ISO 27001 certification, by reaching out to Defensity today.
+Find out more about ISO 27001 certification & IASME Cyber Assurance, by reaching out to Defensity today.